maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 4. generation of seurat objects for genic counts.

 UMIs in the read headers are used to avoid counting PCR duplicates.
 A number of bigWig and QC plots (e.g., from ``plotEnrichment``) are generated as well.

+Mode "Alevin" involves:

+1. Generation of a salmon index used for mapping.
+2. Mapping and generation of a readcount matrix.
+3. Estimation of uncertainty of gene counts using bootstrap method implemented in Salmon Alevin.
+4. General QC of the Alevin run using the AlevinQC R package.

 .. image:: ../images/scRNAseq_pipeline.png